martinring/thesis/src/4-Timing.md

 $\phi(\sigma_0)$, and that from a safe state we can only get to a safe state,
 $\phi(\sigma_i)$ implies $\phi(\sigma_{i+1})$.

-Runtime verification, on the other hand, considers whether a specific run satisfies $\forall i.\,\phi(\sigma_i)$ and does not restrict the transitions of the system; unsafe states can be reached, but this is always detected.
+Run-time verification, on the other hand, considers whether a specific run satisfies $\forall i.\,\phi(\sigma_i)$ and does not restrict the transitions of the system; unsafe states can be reached, but this is always detected.